nju-websoft/DUNKS/README.md

 ## Chunk-based Dataset Reranking

-We implement monoBERT and [BGE](https://github.com/FlagOpen/FlagEmbedding) as a dense rearrangement model, see code in `./code/chunk-based-dataset-reranking/` for details.
+We implement monoBERT, BGE, and BGE-reranker as dense reranking models, see code in `./code/chunk-based-dataset-reranking/` for details.
 We use [ranx](https://github.com/AmenRa/ranx) for normalizing and fusing metadata-based and data-based relevance scores.

 ---